 Switch light bulbs from incandescent to CFL or LED

 Compact fluorescent (CFL) or LED lights use, at most, 1/4 the energy of incandescent lights.
-Compact Fluorescent lights last 6–10 times longer than incandescent.
-LEDs last 25–40 times as long as incandescent.
-Lighting accounts for 20% of home electricity use.
+Compact Fluorescent lights last 6-10 times longer than incandescent.
+LEDs last 25-40 times as long as incandescent.
+Lighting accounts for nearly 30% of business electricity use.

-Whatever bulbs you buy, to ensure good quality make sure you buy ENERGY STAR® qualified bulbs.
-ENERGY STAR® requires that the bulbs meet efficiency standards, have good quality colours, keep their brightness over time, start quickly, and have low mercury content.
+Whatever bulbs you buy, to ensure good quality make sure you buy ENERGY STAR qualified bulbs.
+ENERGY STAR requires that the bulbs meet efficiency standards, have good quality colors, keep their brightness over time, start quickly, and have low mercury content.